 Grants for Staged Productions of Handel's Operas

 The Handel Institute offers a grant of up to £5,000 towards a production of an opera by Handel.
 The production should be planned to take place before the end of 2019.
 The production company may be professional or amateur or a combination.
 The closing date for applications was 31 March 2017.
+Past recipients include:

 The Institute publishes a Newsletter twice a year.
 Regular items include short research articles, and previews and reviews of Handel festivals, conferences and opera productions, especially those taking place overseas.

 Members of the Institute work closely with sister organizations at home and abroad, notably the Georg-Friedrich-Händel-Gesellschaft (Halle), the American Handel Society, the London Handel Festival, the Foundling Museum and the Handel House Trust.
 King’s College London and the Royal Musical Association each nominate a Handel Institute trustee.

 Donald Burrows (chair); Laurence Cummings; Linda, Lady Davies; John Deathridge; John Greenacombe; Andrew V. Jones; Curtis Price; Ruth Smith; Colin Timms; Lawrence Wragg